 Interns during fall and spring semesters are expected to work a minimum of 16 hours per week with a 12-week commitment.
 Summer interns are expected to work 40 hours per week with a 10-week commitment.

-Please note that participation as a student intern is contingent upon the satisfactory completion of a background investigation and suitability review.
+Please note that participation as a student intern is contingent upon the satisfactory completion of a background investigation, fingerprinting and suitability review.

 How to Apply for volunteer slots